yuhangjiang22/ZeroShotRE/README.md

 `--template`: `dataset_name` + `Template_json` (inferred models) or `Template_schema` (explicit models).

 `--max_examples`: Maxmium number of examples run by GPT.
 Set `None` to run on the whole `train/valid/test` dataset.

+`--openai_key`: An OpenAI API key is required for `gpt-4-1106-preview` and `o1` models, while a HuggingFace API key is required for `openai/gpt-oss-120b` model.